 This is why we are currently evaluating preventive interventions.
 In the schistosomiasis field, research for a next generation of chemopreventive drug is ongoing and an innovative sensitive diagnostic (e.g., a Rapid Diagnostic Test) is under development.

-We also invest in new preventive approaches for malaria: advancing research for innovative drugs, including M5717, that has the potential to be suitable for preventing seasonal malaria infections in high risk areas; testing a new formulation technology for long-lasting protection of our insect repellent, IR3535®.
+We also invest in new preventive approaches for malaria: advancing research for innovative drugs, including our investigational candidate, that has the potential to be suitable for preventing seasonal malaria infections in high risk areas; testing a new formulation technology for long-lasting protection of our insect repellent, IR3535®.

 Interventions for access to clean water are also in scope as part of a holistic approach to prevention of infections.

 New Treatment Options for Children

 Together with a Consortium of partners, we have developed a potential new pediatric medication, small orally-dispersible tablet, to treat schistosomiasis in pre-school aged children as of 6 years of age and below – an age group that has so far been left untreated in public health programs primarily due to the lack of an appropriate child-friendly formulation.
 The new treatment option was granted a positive scientific opinion by the European Medicines Agency in December 2023.

 An investigational antimalarial drug, has also the potential to be a promising treatment option, including for children.
 The program is now preparing for clinical Phase II as a combination therapy.